YanivValdman/TSP_little_project/README.md

 1. **Marker Detection**:
    - Four ArUco markers (IDs 1-4) mark the corners of the field of view.
    - Additional markers are placed as TSP points (targets) and one is tracked as the "moving" point (default ID 10).
+   - **Calibration:** The distance between any two adjacent corners should be **1.3 meters**.
+This physical distance is used by the system to calibrate pixels to real-world meters.

 2. **Image Warping**:
    - The image is rectified (warped) based on corner marker detection for accurate TSP computation.